 Contributor : Profile

-Sam is an economist at the Development Research Group (DECRG) at the World Bank.
+Sam is an assistant professor in the Department of International Economics at Johns Hopkins SAIS.
+Prior to this he was an economist at the Development Research Group (DECRG) at the World Bank.
 He is also an associate of the Center for International Development (Harvard University) and an affiliate at the Centre for Policy Research (New Delhi).
 He received his Ph.D. in economics from Harvard University and was then a postdoctoral research fellow in the Economics Department and Nuffield College, University of Oxford.

 His research focuses on economic development, with a particular interest in political economy and the constraints faced by firms.
 He is also starting new work on patterns of urbanisation, including the spatial distribution of economic activity in Indian cities.
 Most of his work is on India, where he has been working since 2005, although he is in the early phases of work on the determinants of infrastructure costs in East Africa.